BlitzkriegSoftware/nodecachedemo/README.md

 # nodecachedemo

+A demo of using Valkey-or-Redis in NodeJs along with some best practices, see comments.

 ## Start valkey - Docker

 1. Make sure docker is running

-2. run `scripts\valkey_start.ps1`
+2. run `scripts\d_valkey_start.ps1`

    - [valkey](https://github.com/valkey-io/valkey) is open source REDIS
    - Code will run with either valkey or redis

 ## Start valkey - podman

+1. Make sure podman is running

+2. run `scripts\p_valkey_start.ps1`

 # Demo

-Run jest tests too see demo at work
+Run jest tests to see demo at work

 - Command line `jest`
 - In VSCODE with [Jest Runner](https://open-vsx.org/extension/firsttris/vscode-jest-runner), editor will have run and debug added to tests inside the main file `index.test.ts`